sfazliddinov385/defender-detection-engineering-lab/hunting/advanced-hunting-kql.md

 # Advanced Hunting KQL Reference

+Reusable KQL queries from the project, grouped by Microsoft Defender table.
+These queries were used for hunting, validation, and custom detection rule logic.

-Every reusable KQL query from the project, in one place.
-They're grouped by the table they run against.
-Time and host filters are there for convenience — widen or drop them when you hunt.
+Time and host filters are included for convenience.
+Widen or remove them when doing broader hunting.

 ## Table notes

-A few table-specific things I learned that shape how these queries are written:
+A few table-specific lessons shaped how these queries were written:

-- **`DeviceNetworkEvents` has no `AccountName` / `AccountSid`.** Use `InitiatingProcessAccountName` / `InitiatingProcessAccountSid`.
-Using `AccountName` here throws "Failed to resolve scalar expression named 'AccountName'".
+- **`DeviceNetworkEvents` does not have `AccountName` or `AccountSid`.** Use `InitiatingProcessAccountName` and `InitiatingProcessAccountSid` instead.
+Using `AccountName` in this table causes the error: `Failed to resolve scalar expression named 'AccountName'`.
-- **`DeviceLogonEvents` and `DeviceProcessEvents` have `AccountName` / `AccountSid` directly** (no `Initiating` prefix needed for the acting account).
+- **`DeviceLogonEvents` and `DeviceProcessEvents` include `AccountName` and `AccountSid` directly.** No `Initiating` prefix is needed for the acting account in these tables.
-- **Detection rules need entity columns.** Put `DeviceId` and a SID column in the projection so the rule can map entities for grouping. `ReportId` is also required for detection rules.
+- **Custom detection rules need entity columns.** Include `DeviceId` and a SID column in the projection so Defender can map alerts to devices and users. `ReportId` is also required for custom detection rules.

 ---

 ## DeviceLogonEvents

-### Brute force: failed-then-success (Stage 1)
+### Brute force: failed-then-success pattern

+Used to review Stage 1 initial access activity against `victim-a`.

 ```kusto
 DeviceLogonEvents